d-002/cpu/README.md

 - Program
     - 1KB built-in analog ROM, or 512 2B instructions
-    - Support for up to 128KB external rom, or 64K instructions
+    - Support for up to 128KB external rom, or 65K instructions
     - 16B decoded instructions cache
 - Memory
     - 8 registers with simulated dual-read.
-Can be used as pointers. operations.
+Can be used as pointers.
     - 16B cache, split into 2 modules to implement LRU.
 Sole interface between the registers and the RAM.
 Can read and write one address at a time, or in bulk.
     - 256B RAM, stored as serial for compactness
-    - 10-deep call stack
+    - 12-deep call stack
 - I/O
-    - 8 1B readable and writable ports
+    - 10 1B readable and writable ports
-    - 2 reserved output ports (for the ALU buffer as well as the lower bits of the program counter)
+    - 2 reserved output ports (for the ALU buffer and state register)
+    - PC readable from the outside
     - Plug-in external ROM (see ROM section)
 - Computing
     - ALU with addition, subtraction, all bitwise operations, bit shifts and